9. Academic appeals

 1 Informal meeting with faculty and/or program coordinator to resolve issue.
 If not resolved, you move to formal process mindful of timelines Student Phone/email/in-person

-2 You complete the Academic Appeal form (AAF) and the a maximum 250-word appeal statement (refer to 9.2.1 for more detail).
+2 You complete the Academic Appeal Form (AAF) and the maximum 250-word appeal statement (refer to 9.2.1 for more detail).
 You submit these documents to the faculty in the academic area/department within five working days of evaluation being communicated.
 If the AAF is not completed, and/or the maximum 250-word statement not submitted, the appeal will not proceed.
-If an academic misconduct is being appealed, proceed to step 4 Student AAF, appeal statement, email
+If an academic misconduct is being appealed, proceed to step 4 .
+Student AAF, appeal statement, email

 3 The faculty may inform and consult with program co-ordinator/manager.
 Date and time of meeting with you is determined within two working days of the appeal submission Academic area/department Phone/email/in-person

 * Steps 7 through 10 occur between you and the Office of the Registrar.
-Reference below, section 10.3 for the College Academic Appeal Panel (CAAP) process
+Reference below, Section 10.3 for the College Academic Appeal Panel (CAAP) process

-8 If you wish to continue the appeal, you should submit the AAF and relevant documents to the Office of the Registrar indicating the request to have a College Academic Appeal Panel (CAAP) held to resolve the issue within two working days of receiving it back from the dean/associate/ dean/director.
-You must ensure all relevant documents are submitted to the Office of the Registrar Student AAF, AMF, appeal statement, email, all supporting documents and decision details
+8 f you wish to continue the appeal, you should submit the AAF and relevant documents to the Office of the Registrar indicating the request to have a College Academic Appeal Panel (CAAP) held to resolve the issue within two working days of receiving it back from the dean/associate/ dean/director.
+You must ensure all relevant documents are submitted to the Office of the Registrar .
+Student AAF, AMF, appeal statement, email, all supporting documents and decision details

 9 The Office of the Registrar reviews the information provided by you and the academic area/department and determines a) A CAAP is warranted.
 The academic issue falls within the scope of the academic appeal policy, timelines have been met, all informal and formal avenues of resolution have been exhausted. b) A CAAP is not warranted.
 Your academic issue does not fall within the scope of the academic appeal policy, timelines have not been met, all avenues for resolution have not been exhausted. c) It is recommended you and the academic area/department further explore avenues for resolving the academic issue.
-If no CAAP is warranted, you are advised of a decision within three working days of submitting the AAF, the decision stands and no further action is taken.
-Notification is provided to the dean/associate dean/director/registrar, and the academic area/department Registrar/associate registrar All available evidence, email
+If no CAAP is warranted, you are advised of a decision within three working days of submitting the FORM, the decision stands and no further action is taken.
+Notification is provided to the dean/associate dean/director/registrar, and the academic area/department .
+Registrar/associate registrar All available evidence, email

 10 If a CAAP is warranted, it will convene within five working days of receiving the AAF in the Office of the Registrar.
-Both the academic area/department and you attend to present your case Registrar/associate registrar Phone/email/in-person
+Both the academic area/department and you attend to present your case .
+Registrar/associate registrar Phone/email/in-person

 11 The Office of the Registrar completes the AAF with the final decision of the CAAP.
-A copy is provided to you, CAAP participants, the dean/associate dean, and the academic area/department within two working days of the CAAP meeting Registrar/associate registrar AAF, AMF, supporting documents
+A copy is provided to you, CAAP participants, the dean/associate dean, and the academic area/department within two working days of the CAAP meeting .
+Registrar/associate registrar AAF, AMF, supporting documents

 12 The Office of the Registrar makes the appropriate changes to your student record as needed Office of the Registrar Banner